|Three views of the modern part of the cemetery|

 (right) Provost Morton

 A burial ground was purchased here for the Working Boys' Home.
 A sarcophagus commemorates a doctor, Walter Washington Buchanan, whose family were close to that of General (and future President) George Washington.
-A Dumbarton steam-boat captain, John Lang, who was buried at Dumbarton, is the first person named in the inscription of a memorial that primarily commemorates his wife's family, the MacCallums, who were iron merchants here in Greenock:
+A Dumbarton steam-boat captain, James Lang, who was buried at Dumbarton, is the first person named in the inscription of a memorial that primarily commemorates his wife's family, the MacCallums, who were iron merchants here in Greenock:

 |(left) For the Working Boys' Home|